RyanMilb/boltathon/README.md

    Social experience / goal to allow oauth type authentication without accessing third party systems that may be used to track online usage.

-   Will also allow decentralised storage of credentials to mitigate mass identity theft.
+   Will allow decentralised storage of credentials (with owners) to mitigate mass identity theft.

    Provide an alternative to existing revokation methods where data is stored on-chain in transaction data fields, enhancing privacy and efficiency.

 # Justification:

-   This method piggybacks on top of the nessecity to create channels for routing payments and so provides value for money as acheiving 2 functions (creating a channel and storing state) with a single transaction.
+   This method piggybacks on top of the requirement to create channels for routing payments and so provides value for money as acheiving 2 functions (creating a channel and storing state) with a single transaction.

    The channel can still be used for making and recieving payments whilst it is open, all the time providing proof that the DID document is valid.

+   This revokation method can be bootstrapped to any DID schema, for this example we have used Blockstack DID.

 # Use cases: